Shirleyiscool/RL_Threes/README.md

  - Comprehensive dynamic programming may be also a good way to solve “Threes”, given the performance of greedy mode.
  - “Threes” is a game with infinite (continuous) states and finite (Discrete) actions, which is not a trivial task for q-learning.
 The dimensionality of state space is too high to use local approximators.
 Fitted q iteration may be competitive algorithms for this kind of problem.

+ ### Codes
+ - `agent.py` contains a class for agent.
+ - `env.py` contains the "Threes" environment.
+ - `train.py` contains the functions that train the q-learning model.
+ - `dqn.py` contains the functions that train the Deep Q-Network algorithms
+ - `main.py` print the results of "Random"/"Greedy"/"Q-learning"/"DQN" modes

+Since training q-learning and DQN models take time, `train_dqn_colab.ipynb` and `train_ql_colab.ipynb` are two notebooks that put in the Colab to run. `run_demo.ipynb` can be used to try the demo game, including interactive mode(human), random mode, and greedy mode.